Rafii-Ayoub/Map-Reduce/README.md

 The goal of this project is to reproduce the behavior of Hadoop on the example of word count seen in class labs.
-So I must design a distributed word counting platform based on map-reduce (to be programmed with Sockets or RMI ).This project must not use the platform of Hadoop,
+So I must design a distributed word counting platform based on map-reduce (to be programmed with Sockets or RMI ).This project must not use the platform of Hadoop.

--As input:  a set of text files containing words;
+- As input:  a set of text files containing words;
--As output: a dictionary comprising all the words associated with the counter of their number of occurrences.
+- As output: a dictionary comprising all the words associated with the counter of their number of occurrences.

 In a first phase, a stain by
 file will count the number of occurrences of the words in the file it